 - Perform training

 The m-panel can be fully customized and applied in any thematic area as a surveillance system or as a tool for regular programme monitoring.

 - Cost Effectiveness: Apart from the process of setting up the panel of participants, the cost of actually collecting the information itself is relatively small and will diminish over time.

 - Flexibility: Reporting forms are easily updated or changed.
 The panel itself can be small or large and can run for a short or longer period of time.

 - Speed: Reporting can be carried out in ‘real time’ with the help of dashboards.

 - Good Coverage: The system can be set up in any area with mobile phone coverage, which in most countries includes both urban and, increasingly, rural areas.

-In early 2010, Rapid Asia was commissioned by Academy for Educational Development (AED) to set up a mobile phone panel (m-panel®) in the Philippines to monitor the launch of a new H1N1 vaccine.
+Rapid Asia was commissioned by a leading aid agency to set up a mobile phone panel (m-panel®) in the Philippines to monitor the launch of a new H1N1 vaccine.
 Some 50 healthcare workers (HCWs), mostly women from different clinics in Manila, were recruited to participate in the panel.